 Bergamot Back Alley Wine Club

 Three wines, hand picked every month by Kevin Wardell.
 On the third Thursday of every month you can pick them up (and enjoy an educational presentation from 6-7pm) or have us ship them to you.
-You can read about this month’s wines (and a few previous months) in Kevin’s tasting and terroir notes below.
+Read about this month’s wines (and a few previous months) in Kevin’s tasting and terroir notes below.
 Thoughtful and delicious.
 Every time.

 Monthly $75 per month

 Three thematic wines every month.
 Love ’em up.
 Drink ’em up.
 Cancel any time.
 Contact us to sign up – easy peasy.

 Annually $825 per year